 If there’s one spirit that Londoners love, it’s gin.
 It may have caused endless havoc during the “Gin Craze” (yep, that was actually a thing) of the 18th century but our love for it still runs deep.

-So it should come as no surprise that London Bridge gin bar Little Bird isn’t your bog standard spot serving up mediocre drinks.
+So it should come as no surprise that London Bridge gin bar Little Bird isn’t your regular spot serving up mediocre drinks.
 No, no, no.

 It’s run by the Little Bird Gin micro-distillery – who better to teach us the ways of the gin?
 Hidden in one of the Maltby Street Market arches, look for the market stop and definitely stop for a tipple.